myzb/SpecSpecificKeybinds/README.md

 # Specialization Specific Keybinds

 An addon for World of Warcraft that enables per-specialization key binding support.
-The current key binding layout will automatically change whenever the active specialization is changed.
+After being set, the current key binding layout will automatically change whenever the active specialization is changed.
 This includes situations when the active specialization is automatically changed by the game (i.e when entering arenas).